Project Home Page

 - If no Y chromosome match is found, what does that show?
 It demonstrates to a very high degree of probability that the two males analyzed do not share a male ancestor.
 Although this is true for the two individuals tested, it may not be true for the family groups of the individuals who were tested, because there are a number of sources of “non-paternal events.”

 - Does a Y chromosome match prove this relationship?
 Although no evidence is ever absolutely certain, the confidence level for such a match is very high.
 Typically, there is less than one chance in a million or more that the demonstrated relationship is in error.

 - Do Y chromosome analyses sometimes match, but not at every point?
 Yes.
-Over a period of many years, a small number of mutations can be counted on to appear, so there may be one or more points where the Y chromosome analysis does not match exactly.
+Over a period of many years, a small number of mutations can be counted on to appear randomly, so there may be one or more points where the Y chromosome analysis does not match exactly.

 - Is this surname DNA study something new?
 No, a number of surname groups have similar projects underway.
 Many of these have websites with results, project progress and substantial information.

 - Where can I learn more about DNA testing and about family groups?
 Go to www.FTDNA.com and to www.WorldFamilies.net for more information.

 Feel free to contact the Townsend Surname Project administrator at President@TownsendSociety.org